EthynChesn/Assignment2/README.md

 v4.0 - Clients can now send messages privately, but can't stop sending them once switching.
 There are many bugs with Private Chat mode.

+v5.0 - Clients can now exit Private Chat, but the feature is still very buggy between two clients